cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 #### Example CircleCI Orb

-The Cypress CircleCI Orb is a piece of configuration set in your `.circleci/config.yml` file to correctly install, cache and run Cypress with very little effort.
+The Cypress CircleCI Orb is a piece of configuration set in your `.circleci/config.yml` file to correctly install, cache and run Cypress with little effort.

 Full documentation can be found at the [`cypress-io/circleci-orb`](https://github.com/cypress-io/circleci-orb) repo.